 Finding a Gracious Host

-Push10, like many digital marketing firms does not directly provide website hosting.
-As there are dozens of reputable commercials hosts, many of which have extremely cost-effective pricing, it simply doesn’t make sense for us to clear out our back closest and fill it with a rack of servers.
-Such a setup would prove costly to set up and even more expensive to maintain and worst of all, would provide zero benefit to our clients.
+Push10, like many digital marketing firms, does not directly provide website hosting.
+As there are dozens of reputable commercials hosts, many of which have extremely cost-effective pricing, it simply doesn’t make sense for us to clear out our back closet and fill it with a rack of servers.
+Such a setup would prove costly to set up and even more expensive to maintain and worst of all would provide zero benefits to our clients.

 That said, we don’t ask our clients to navigate the confusing world of hosting on their own.
 We serve as knowledgeable consultants, helping our clients shop for, select and purchase an ideal hosting package for their new site.
 Sometimes our clients even opt to remain with their current host.
 There are many good options and many factors to consider along the way: